kibook/pmms/README.md

 # FiveM/RedM synchronized music player

-Allows players to play music from objects such as phonographs or radios.
+Allows players to play music from objects such as phonographs, radios or TVs.

 # Features